guffzilla/wartest/WC2Lab/README.md

-# Headless WC2 Remastered - AI Laboratory
+# WC2 AI Laboratory - Advanced AI System

 A sophisticated headless version of Warcraft II Remastered controlled by an AI system, designed for autonomous gameplay, data collection, and advanced analytics.